Runs Command

 Most homeboy runs subcommands are readers.
 These subcommands write files, delete files, or update the local observation store:

-• artifact get: copies a recorded file artifact to a local destination.
+• artifact get: copies a recorded or selected runner-side file artifact to a local destination.

 • artifact cleanup-downloads --apply: deletes locally cached runner artifact downloads.